ajinkode/Rodic-Chatbot-Code/README.md

 # Rodic-Chatbot-Code
-This is a repository which ahs all the source code done by Ajinkya and Vinay during the internship project.
+This is a repository that has the source code and all the associated work done by Ajinkya and Vinay during the internship at Rodic Consultants.